DevOps in Practise – The Ops Side

 DevOps, has catalysed into a movement and into a great community that can be related to two major trends.
 The first trend “agile infrastructure” or “agile operations”, came to light from applying the Agile and Lean approach resulting in what is called Infrastructure as Code or IaC for short.
 The second, is an expanded understanding of the value of collaboration between the people of development and operations throughout all stages of lifecycle, such as from development to automated delivery.

-As Wikipedia’s definition above, DevOps is related to Agile practices, and have several ramifications, such as:
+We also shouldn’t forget DevOps is closely related to Agile practices and it has several ramifications, such as:

 • TestOps